 Multi-unit owners and area developers also benefit from economies of scale.
 They can hire one manager to oversee multiple locations, plus leverage their size to gain better deals with suppliers and contractors.
 All this means better per-unit economics and greater opportunity to build an operational cushion, which can be crucial to surviving a recession.

 Whether talk of another recession has you looking for new opportunity in the franchise world, or second-guessing your franchise ambitions, I can help.
-The consulting process will help guide you to the right franchise for your needs, whether that’s a recession-resistant business or just something new and more exciting.
+The consulting process will help guide you to the right franchise for your needs, whether that’s a financially resilient business or just something new and more exciting.
 We can get started with a 20-minute phone call–book some time with me today!

 One response

-1. […] The American economy is dynamic.
+[…] The American economy is dynamic.
 New industries appear seemingly overnight in response to technological breakthroughs or consumer trends.
 And whole industries may fade or even fail for many reasons: poor leadership, changing consumer preferences, new policy directions, even (as we’ve learned over the past year) disasters and pandemics that cause major economic downturns. […]